New Bedford, Massachusetts: Media

-New Bedford is part of the Providence TV market but is the city of license for two TV stations; WLNE-TV Channel 6 is the ABC affiliate for the market, and WLWC Channel 28 is Court TV affiliate.
+New Bedford is part of the Providence TV market but is the city of license for two TV stations; WLNE-TV Channel 6 is a de facto owned-and-operated station of the digital multicast network Roar and WLWC Channel 28 is Court TV affiliate.
 The Portuguese Channel has its corporate offices and studios in the city at 638 Mount Pleasant Street in the Comcast building.

 The city is home to three radio stations: FM stations WJFD-FM/97.3 (Portuguese-language) and WCTK-FM/98.1, and WNBH-AM/1340 and WBSM-AM/1420.
 All four have served the residents of New Bedford for many decades, and WCTK also serves Providence.
 Much of the city also receives Providence and Boston stations.

 The city is served by the New Bedford Standard-Times and The Portuguese Times newspapers.

 In 2021, the "New Bedford Light" was created as a free non-profit digital news site, featuring investigative and enterprise reporting to augment what had been a local news media environment in decades-long decline.